-- · Assignments (explicit or effective) which include either - A date to a non-date - A non-date to a date - Any arithmetic operation applied to a date - Use of a date in a BY clause (since this implies an arithmetic operation) - Use of a date in any mathematical built-in function - Use of a date in any arithmetic built-in function except BINARY, DECIMAL, FIXED, FLOAT, or PRECISION. - Use of a date in the built-in functions SUM, PROD, or POLY.
+- Assignments (explicit or effective) including these: - A date to a non-date - A non-date to a date - · Any arithmetic operation applied to a date - Use of a date in a BY clause (because this implies an arithmetic operation) - · Use of a date in any mathematical built-in function - Use of a date in any arithmetic built-in function except BINARY, DECIMAL, FIXED, FLOAT, or PRECISION. - Use of a date in the built-in functions SUM, PROD, or POLY.